idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step03_analytical_solution.md

 !listing tutorial03_verification/step03_analytical/1d_analytical.i link=False block=Postprocessors

 In addition to the computed error, the average element size is also output.
-As detailed in previously, this quantity is required to perform the convergence study.
+As detailed previously, this quantity is necessary to perform the convergence study.

 Another useful item to add to the input, especially for a one-dimensional problem, are line samples along the length of the simulation for the computed and exact solution via the